My finances, my projects, my life

 Regarding advisory services, their advantage is that they can rapidly mobilise several different experts on the basis of your needs, rather than just a single contact point, as may be the case with an appointment in a physical branch.
 That said, if you so wish, they may also serve as the first point of contact before an in-branch appointment with the expert who is best-suited to your project.

-You can manage your requests and transactions from home, autonomously and with immediate access to all the information you may need (FAQs, tutorials, guides).
+You can manage your requests and transactions from home, autonomously and with immediate access to all the information you may need (virtual assistant, FAQs, tutorials, guides).
 And don’t forget that you can always rely on myLIFE to provide information on managing your finances and inspiring you to achieve your personal and professional goals.